-Reading is the first of the four language skills that receives special attention in Tléng Anh 7.
+Reading is the first of the four language skills that receives special attention in Tiếng Anh 8.

-- The reading activities in Tiéng Anh 7 aim to help students develop sub-skills such as skimming for gist and scanning for details. - In developing reading skills, students are taught to read aloud.
-This provides an opportunity for students to practise their pronunciation and intonation. - Explanations should be given to students when they do not understand the meaning of a word.
-Some reading strategies such as focusing on familiar words, guessing unfamiliar words in context, etc. should be taught to students. - Before teaching the text, the teacher should encourage students to guess what the text is about, what new words will appear in the text, etc.
+- The reading activities in Tiéng Anh 8 aim to help students develop sub-skills such as skimming for gist and scanning for details. - Explanations should be given to students when they do not understand the meaning of a word.
+Some reading strategies such as focusing on familiar words, guessing unfamiliar words in context, etc. should be taught to students. - Before teaching the text, the teacher should encourage students to guess what the text is about, what new words may appear in the text, etc.